ggarra13/mrv2/docs/sphinx/en/user_docs/interface/interface.rst

 The view menu provides controls for modifying the appearance and behaviour of the viewer:

+.. topic:: Auto Frame

+   The Auto Frame toggle handles how mrv2 behaves when switching from one clip to the next, or when resizing the windows.
+If auto frame is on, the image is always set to fit the area.
+When it is off, the zoom factor is kept between changing each clip.

 .. topic:: Safe Areas

    The Safe Areas toggle allows you to display the film and video safe areas.